| |

 Pyrethrins and Your Cat's Health

-In Flea Control Products
+Pyrethrins in Flea Control Products

-Flea control products containing this insecticide (natural pyrethrins, synthetic pyrethroids, allethrin, resmethrin, and permethrin) are labeled "non-toxic."
-They are derived from chrysanthemums and are considered to be the least toxic to mammals of all insecticides, but they are toxic.
+They are derived from chrysanthemums and are considered to be the least toxic to mammals of all insecticides, but they are still toxic.

-What Flea Products Use Them?
+What Products Use Them?

 How Do They Kill Fleas?